DrRetroMod/neogeo-rom-extractor/README.md

 ### Special thanks to terminatorhex

-Special thanks to terminatorhex for the `mslug-rom-extractor` project and for the Metal Slug X JSON patch data reused in this project.
+Special thanks to terminatorhex for the `mslug-rom-extractor` project, for your help understanding your code a little better, for working on Metal Slug 3 with me, and for the Metal Slug X JSON patch data reused in this project.

 The Metal Slug X JSON patch data in this repository is directly reused from `mslug-rom-extractor`, with the file renamed for this project and credited here.